-Snippet from the upcoming Hollywood canyons novel, in indieberlin
+Snippet from upcoming novel The Beasts of Electra Drive, in indieberlin

-I’m very grateful to indieberlin, for revealing the first snippet of the upcoming Hollywood canyons novel (the novel’s actual title will be finalised a bit closer to its publication in 2016) at:
+I’m very grateful to indieberlin, for revealing the first snippet of the upcoming novel The Beasts of Electra Drive, at:

-The Hollywood canyons novel will be a prequel to all five existing published tales.
+The Beasts of Electra Drive will be a prequel to all five existing published tales.
 As such, it will reveal the origins of seven lead characters who appear in those tales.
 The particular snippet that indieberlin has kindly excerpted happens to be from mini-chapter 76 “Jaymi creates the Platinum Raven’s soundtrack”—part of the genesis of the character called the Platinum Raven, whose subsequent exploits unfold in The Platinum Raven only.

 This is in connection with indieberlin’s pioneering underground celebration of literary love, the Indieberlin Book Fair this Saturday.
 It’ll be taking place in Berlin, and also via the literophone (for which no booth could be too fluffy, as explained here).

-The Hollywood canyons novel’s synopsis and strapline are at the bottom of this page.
+The Beasts of Electra Drive’s synopsis and strapline are at the bottom of this page.

 Jaymi is an independent games designer living on Electra Drive in the Hollywood Hills.
-Opposed to him are his former colleagues at the mainstream company Bang Dead Games.
-Their attempts to sabotage his own extravagant game-world creation have reached a point where they now threaten him physically as well as online.
+Opposed to him are his former colleagues at Bang Dead Games.
+Their mounting competitiveness regarding his own extravagant game-creation reaches a point where they attack him physically with a flying drone.

-Bang Dead is preparing the global release of a game called Ain’tTheyFreaky!, centring on a handful of tabloid-style social-media “Newsfeeds” that provide platforms for the victimisation of certain people at the hands of others—the “Gal Score”, the “Guy Score”, the “Trivia Score”, the “Arts Score” and the “Snuggle Score”.
-He decides he must fight back, to protect himself and get his own rich visions out there, as well as to mitigate the destructive and cheapening effects of Bang Dead’s game.
+Bang Dead is preparing the global release of a game called Ain’tTheyFreaky!, centring on five tabloid-flavoured social-media “Newsfeeds” for the victimisation of certain people by others—the “Gal Score”, “Guy Score”, “Trivia Score”, “Arts Score” and “Cosy Score”.
+Jaymi decides to fight back, for self-protection and to counteract this game’s destructive effects.

-He therefore takes an irrevocable step: after creating Amber, the most dangerous of the characters (or Beasts, as he calls them) who will populate Jaymi’s own upcoming game project The Platinum Raven, he releases Amber from the confines of that game, in order to terrorise the offending Bang Dead employees in real life—notably the developer Dud, visual designer Kelly, IT boss Ashley and programmer Herb.
+He takes an irrevocable step: after creating Amber, the most dangerous of the characters (or Beasts, as he calls them) who will populate Jaymi’s project The Platinum Raven, he releases Amber from that game, such that Amber slithers out from Jaymi’s computer monitor.
+Appearing human, this now-incarnated Beast is sent to stalk Ain’tTheyFreaky!’s creators in real life—developer Dud Guy, visual designer Kelly, IT boss Ashley and programmer Herb.